Updated 13 February 2024

 - Membership – IMCA is a membership organisation, with member companies that may provide personal data on those employees who are nominated to represent them.
 This data may additionally include a role or job title, to help verify the appropriateness of the nomination.
 We will notify such individuals of their nomination and our processing of their personal data on this basis.
 Data is used to provide a variety of member services.
 Names and company affiliations form part of a record of activity, such as minutes of committee meetings, proceedings of seminars and workshops, and as part of committee election materials.
 Business contact details may be shared with committee and workgroup members for the sole purpose of furthering IMCA’s published objectives and work programme.
 Such data is generally retained indefinitely, subject to the rights of data subjects to restrict processing.

 - Events – IMCA organises a range of seminars and workshops, to which its members and selected others are invited.
 As part of this activity, only that data is collected which is required for contacting delegates about event arrangements and providing reports on event outcomes.
-Such data is retained in accordance with accounting rules (as needed for paid events, but also for non-paid events for simplicity).
+Such data is retained in accordance with applicable laws and accounting rules (as needed for paid events, but also for non-paid events for simplicity).

 - CCTV and door entry systems – The IMCA secretariat offices use closed circuit television recording and door entry logs for security purposes, including deterrence and incident investigation.
 CCTV data is retained for two weeks, while door entry logs are retained for up to 7 years, as part of the IMCA HR record.